bidabrain/HOP/README.md

 HOP is an algorithm for identifying particle groups (halos) in N-body simulations based on local density estimates.
 It is spatially adaptive, coordinate-free, and numerically straightforward.

 This repository is a fork of the original HOP distribution from the [CfA HOP page](https://lweb.cfa.harvard.edu/~deisenst/hop/).
+Versions 1.0 and 1.1 are the work of the original authors. **All modifications from v1.2 onward are by [@bidabrain](https://github.com/bidabrain)** and are not associated with the original authors.

 ## Authors